Drakaniia/nexus/plan.md

 **Screen 1: Welcome**
 ```
 ┌─────────────────────────────────────┐
-│  Welcome to WinLauncher! 🚀         │
+│  Welcome to Nexus! 🚀         │
 │                                     │
 │  Press Alt+Space anywhere in        │
 │  Windows to instantly search and    │